 banner image

-Kami Rita Sherpa summits Mt.
-Everest for the 28th time
+54 Years Old Kami Rita Sherpa to Summit Mt.
+Everest for the 29th time

-Nepalese climber Kami Rita Sherpa, 53, reached the summit of Mt.
-Everest (8,848.86 meters) for the 28th time, breaking his record for the highest number of Everest summits.
+Nepalese climber Kami Rita Sherpa, 54, is on the way to summit Mt.
+Everest (8,848.86 meters) for the 29th time this year.
+If he succeeds, Kami Rita will again set a new record by breaking his previous record for the highest number of Mount Everest summits.

 At the age of 52, Kami Rita Sherpa summits Mt.
 Everest for the 26th time.

 Kami Rita Sherpa holds the Nepalese flag on the mountain.
-Photo courtesy: Kami Rita Sherpa.
+Photo courtesy of Kami Rita Sherpa.

-Kami Rita Sherpa, who is a senior climbing guide, made history by climbing the 8848.86-meter-high mountain for the 27th time at 8:30 a.m. (local time) with his team on May 17, 2023.
+Kami Rita Sherpa climbed the highest peak for the 27th time at 8:30 a.m. (local time) with his team on May 17, 2023.
 The record was matched by Pasang Dawa Sherpa reaching the summit of the highest mountain on May 22, 2023.
-But Kami Rita again scaled the highest peak on May 23, 2023, at 9:20 a.m., claiming the title for himself.
+But Kami Rita again scaled the highest peak for the 28th time on May 23, 2023, at 9:20 a.m., claiming the title for himself.

-His record has gained global attention, likely to bring more trekkers to Everest Base Camp.
+His record has gained global attention and will likely bring more trekkers to Everest Base Camp.

 Kami Rita Sherpa’s Mt.
 Everest Climbing History